Binary-ShadowMonarch/Bookapp/README.md

 ### Testing and Development Tools

 I mostly used curl and scripts for testing the backend (like the `checker.sh` script in the backend folder), but I discovered Postman and it's actually pretty useful for testing API endpoints.
 I also learned to appreciate Git more after losing 6 hours of work to VSCode crashing (auto save on no errors was on but Svelte component was screaming because of unused CSS selector and didn't save and my laptop doesn't hold power, just shuts off on power outage).
 Now I stage changes regularly and commit frequently.
 Also almost screwed up with Git as well because I used to checkout my previous commits frequently with `git checkout` but before this I knew `git reset --hard "head"` thinking I can come back to this but it was gone, thankfully it was not much that was lost.
-I also feel why documentation and logging is important, I don't have one and I forget why was that there, and the only message I can look up for now is comments and commit messages.
+I also feel why documentation and logging is important, I don't have one and I forget why was that there(even in fairly small project like mine), and the only message I can look up for now is comments and commit messages.
 I'll be implementing a bit more detailed documentation for this project later on.

-## Future Improvements (If I Ever Get Around to It)
+## Future Improvements (I Look forward to)

 - Add support for other book formats (PDF, MOBI) - My dad said he would use an app like this to add his books (Nepali, Hindi, and Sanskrit) as he likes to read stories and poems (Ramayana, Puranas).
 I might need to add conversion or accept more formats.
-- Forgot password functionality (this is my first on list)
+- Forgot password functionality (Top priority)
 - Delete books feature
 - Add language options and natural sounding text to speech (as requested by my first client - my dad)
 - Implement book recommendations